-So working with watercolor pencils will give the option to work with the best of both art mediums.
+So working with watercolor pencils can be fun and flexible as it will give the option to work with the either medium.

-In this article, we will go review the 3 best watercolor pencils for beginners to begin with.
+In this article, we will introduce you to the best watercolor pencils for beginners in 2018.

 What Are Watercolor Pencils?